What are the Cheapest Menstrual Cups?

 Sketchy Marketing Tactics

-While many of the cheap menstrual cup companies employ some questionable marketing tactics, we’ll focus on two of them specifically, the Vida Cup and the Day + Night Cup.
+While many of the cheap menstrual cups employ some questionable marketing tactics, we’ll focus on two of them specifically, the Vida Cup and the Day + Night Cup.

 The Vida Cup